cekrem/cekrem.github.io/content/posts/feedback-one-elm-rust-feedback-widget/index.md

 Elm is a functional language that compiles to JavaScript and is specifically designed for building reliable web applications.
 If you've read [my previous post on Elm](/posts/why-i-hope-i-get-to-write-a-lot-of-elm-code-in-2025/), you know I'm a fan of its approach to frontend development.

-The fact that feedback.one uses Elm suggests a few things:
+The fact that Feedback.one uses Elm suggests a few things:

 1. **Reliability is a priority** – Elm's compiler is famous for catching errors at compile time that would be runtime errors in JavaScript
 2. **Long-term maintenance matters** – Elm code tends to be more maintainable as projects grow